 The descriptions for each step in the above diagram include:

-These use cases will identify patients hospitalized with laboratory-confirmed influenza among residents of the FluSurv-NET catchment area (defined by patient county of residence) for active population-based surveillance.
+This use case will identify patients hospitalized with laboratory-confirmed influenza among residents of the FluSurv-NET catchment area (defined by patient state and county of residence (or other geographic regions)) for active population-based surveillance.
 The cases are reported along with minimum patient-level data and transmitted to the FluSurv-NET surveillance officers in the relevant state/local jurisdiction.

-Use Case 1 is reported within one week of case identification.
-Minimum data elements include state and county of residence (or other geographic regions) to define the catchment area, patient age or date of birth, sex, race/ethnicity, hospital admission date, positive influenza testing data (test type, test result, test date), and influenza type and subtype (if available).
+Use Case 1 is reported when case identification is met.
+Minimum data elements to define the catchment area, patient age or date of birth, sex, race/ethnicity, hospital admission date, hospital facility name, positive influenza testing data (test type, test result, test date), and influenza type and subtype (if available).

 Use Case 2 focuses on the more detailed clinical surveillance data collected in FluSurv-NET by site surveillance officers.
 Patient-level data from EHRs about persons hospitalized with influenza include data on important outcomes and indicators of disease severity such as ICU admission, mechanical ventilation, in-hospital death, and length of hospital stay.
 Additional elements include health history (underlying conditions, tobacco, alcohol, substance use), clinical course, viral and bacterial codetections, findings from chest imaging, diagnoses, vaccination, and treatment.
 This use case will include person-level clinical data elements that are currently collected in FluSurv-NET on a standardized case report form for all identified cases.
 Not all of the current data elements may be reachable in a FHIR-based approach; proposed solutions should recognize that this may evolve over time and surveillance officers may still need to conduct medical chart review on data elements.

-The diagnosis results in a notification to the HDEA/BSA.
-The HDEA queries for a limited set of PII, including the patient’s address.
-The HDEA then regularly monitors the patient’s record until discharge occurs.
-Upon discharge, the HDEA requests a set of FHIR resources representing patient-level encounter information from the Data Source.
-This limited data set includes PII and other data.
-The data reported includes testing status for influenza, SARS-CoV-2, and RSV occurred.
+The close of an encounter results in a notification to the HDEA.
+The HDEA (after a 72 hour delay for lab results) queries for a limited set of PII data, including the patient’s address, in-patient status, and ARI lab result.
+If the patient is not a resident of a catchment area, the HDEA stops all activity regarding this patient.
+If the patient is a resident of a catchment area, was admitted to the hospital, and has a positive ARI lab result, the HDEA requests a set of FHIR resources representing patient-level encounter information from the Data Source.
 The obtained resources are validated (e.g., checked to see if they are conformant to the appropriate FHIR profiles), bundled, and transmitted to the RESP-NET site.